ddmitov/perl-executing-browser/README.md

 * Usefull for both single-page or multi-page applications with an option to start in fullscreen mode.

 **Development goodies:**
 * PEB can interact with the built-in Perl 5 debugger.
-Any Perl script can be selected for debugging in an HTML graphical interface.
+Any Perl script can be selected for debugging in an HTML user interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and it's modules.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
 * WebKit Web Inspector can be invoked using the keyboard shortcut Ctrl+I.
 * Extensive optional logging of all browser activities.